aistats126/aistats126/README.md

   <img src="images/img2.png" width="500" />
 </p>

-We can also compare these results with the Shapley Values obtained from the [shap](https://github.com/slundberg/shap/) package.
+We can also compare these results with the Shapley Values retunred by the [shap](https://github.com/slundberg/shap/) package.

 For this, we approximate the Shapley Values with Kernel SHAP